folkehelseinstituttet/surveillance_data/README.md

 Documentation for each dataset is available in text files beginning with \_DOCUMENTATION\_

-If something does not appear to be correct, or more documentation is needed in a particular area, or you have suggestions about the way the data is presented/formatted, please email RichardAubrey.White@fhi.no
+If something does not appear to be correct, or more documentation is needed in a particular area, or you have suggestions about the way the data is presented/formatted, please email the following three email addresses simultaneously: sykdomspulsen@fhi.no, RichardAubrey.White@fhi.no, and CelineVictoria.Berg-Hansen@fhi.no